chuckcscccl/rustlr/appendix.md

 ```
 Surely this is still unambiguous and equivalent to the above grammar,
 but it's no longer an LR(k) grammar for any k.
 After we have read `a
-b` and the next symbol is `c`, we would not be able to decide to
+b` and the next symbol is `c`, we would not know whether to
 reduce it to `M`, or to shift `c` with a fixed number of
 lookaheads.
 In such a situation, most LR generators will give a
 warning and then resort to a default choice (usually shift over